Friday, April 22, 2016

 They use it to seal unwanted openings.

-Preparing homes for solitary bees, like Mason bees, and Leaf-cutter bees.
+Preparing homes for solitary bees, like Mason bees and Leaf-cutter bees.
 Common Reed (Phragmites australis) is a Vermont invasive.
 The woody material makes for a quick-to-install solitary bee home.
 Face the material southeast and ideally block one end of the tubes.

 Preparing homes for solitary bees, like Mason bees, and Leaf-cutter bees in wood.
 Drill 5/16" holes, 6 inches deep, ensure some roof-type section to keep the rain out, and hang min 3 feet off the ground facing southeast.
 Critical- they need a source of moist clay nearby.